This policy outlines the ways schools may offer VET to students.

 - Students can also study VET through school-based or part-time apprenticeships and traineeships, or through the .

-Schools which are registered as training organisations (RTOs) may run VET programs for students.
+Schools which are Registered Training Organisations (RTOs) may run VET programs for students.

 Alternatively, schools may engage external RTOs, including TAFE institutes, to deliver VET programs either directly or through auspicing arrangements.
 For Department policy and information on engaging RTOs to deliver VET programs refer to: .